reframejs/reframe/readme.md

  - **Good ol' 1998 websites** <sup><sub>:floppy_disk:</sub></sup>
    <br/>
    Apps without interactive views.
-   (The DOM is static and the browser loads no JavaScript.)
+   (The DOM is static and the browser doesn't load any JavaScript.)
  - **Mixed apps** :tm:
    <br/>
    Apps that mix both: Modern interactive pages <sup><sub>:sparkles:</sub></sup> as well as good ol' 1998 non-interative pages <sup><sub>:floppy_disk:</sub></sup>.

 The cherry on the cake is that choosing the type of your app is only a matter of setting the page config options `htmlStatic` and `domStatic`.
-Meaning that you can start writing your prototype and only at a later point decide the type of your app.
+So you can start writing your prototype and only at a later point decide the type of your app.

 <br/>
 <br/>